 If you have Share My Location turned on in your Location Services settings, you can select which device from which location will be shared.
 Select Share My Location and you will see the option to share it from other devices that are using your Apple ID.
 For this, I have my old iPhone at home anchored to a wall outlet, and I use that device for this purpose.
 This gives you some control over what location you share, and you could place the alternate device at any location that is convenient for you.

 Depending on how far you want to go, you can thwart Location Services by hiding in the services that it uses.
 Location services runs the gamut here, it uses GPS, Bluetooth, WiFi and cellular tower data.
 For GPS, there are GPS faking apps on the app store.
 To turn off cellular data, go to Settings then Cellular and un-select Cellular Data.
 Bluetooth can easily be disabled from the Settings.
 WiFi is a special case.
 You can always turn it off in the settings but it could still use crowd-sourced data from hotspots, so the best way would be to use a VPN and literally route your WiFi traffic to another location.
-You could use any combination of these, or all of them if you are hell bent on being untracked.
+Any combination of these can be used, or all of them if you are hell bent on not being tracked.
 In such a scenario, I would recommend turning off Bluetooth and cellular data, using one of the GPS faking apps, and using WiFi while being connected to a VPN for which you own and control.